-- Temporarily suspending or deferring the calculation of NAVs or deals in a Sub-Fund and/or Share Class, as set out in Rights Related to Suspension of Dealing. - Limiting redemptions of Shares on any Valuation Day to 10% of the total net assets of the Sub-Fund, as set out in Rights Related to Suspension of Dealing. - Adjusting a Sub-Fund's NAV to compensate for dilutions that can arise in connection with large net flows of cash into or out of a Sub-Fund, as set out in Swing Pricing. - Applying alternative valuation methods when it believes the interests of Shareholders or the Fund justify it, as set out in Fund Rights Related to NAV Calculation and Dealing Arrangements.
+- Temporarily suspending or deferring the calculation of NAVs or deals in a Sub-Fund and/or Share Class, as set out in Rights related to suspension of dealing. - Limiting redemptions of Shares on any Valuation Day to 10% of the total net assets of the Sub-Fund, as set out in Rights related to suspension of dealing. - Adjusting a Sub-Fund's NAV to compensate for dilutions that can arise in connection with large net flows of cash into or out of a Sub-Fund, as set out in Swing Pricing. - Applying alternative valuation methods when it believes the interests of Shareholders or the Fund justify it, as set out in Fund Rights Related to NAV Calculation and Dealing Arrangements.

 The Management Company has also implemented a liquidity risk management framework in order to manage liquidity risk.
-For more information on the liquidity risk management framework, please see am.jpmorgan.com/content/dam/jpm-am-aem/emea/regional/en/ supplemental/notice-to-shareholders/our-commitment-to-liquiditymanagement-ce-en.pdf.
+For more information on the liquidity risk management framework, please see https://am.jpmorgan.com/blobgim/1383626231214/83456/Our Commitment to Liquidity Management.pdf